Skip to content

 There are probably lots of cleaning businesses operating in your area.
 You’ll need to figure out what you can offer to stand out from competitors and carve out a niche for yourself.

-Let’s say there are lots of local residential cleaners, but only a few commercial ones—and nobody else provides event cleanup or travels outside city limits.
+Let’s say there are lots of local residential cleaners, but only a few commercial ones, and nobody provides event cleanup—even though there are lots of office buildings and event spaces in your service area.

 This is a great opportunity to approach all the event venues in a 50-mile radius and offer your services.
-Before long, you could be everyone’s favorite professional cleaner for post-event cleanup.
+Before long, you could be everyone’s favorite residential or commercial cleaner for post-event cleanup.

 Choosing your cleaning services list and beyond